IntersectMBO/plutus/doc/docs-revamp/040_simple-example.md

 Before we get to the Plutus Tx code, let's briefly go over some basic concepts, including UTXO, EUTXO, datum, redeemer and script context.

-# The EUTXO model, datum, redeemer and script context
+## The EUTXO model, datum, redeemer and script context

 On the Cardano blockchain, a transaction contains an arbitrary number of inputs and an arbitrary number of outputs.
-The effect of a transaction is to consume inputs and produce new outputs.0
+The effect of a transaction is to consume inputs and produce new outputs.

 <!-- talking about "UTXO concept" -->